-Refill the fuel tank before the gauge registers E (Empty).

-indicates that the fuel-filler door is located on the driver's side of the vehicle.
+Refill the fuel tank before the gauge registers 0 (Empty).
+The \triangleleft indicates that the fuel-filler door is located on the driver's side of the vehicle.

 - If the vehicle runs out of fuel, the Malfunction Indicator Light (MIL) may come on.
 Refuel as soon as possible.
-After a few driving trips, the liaht should turn off.
-If the light remains on after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, refer to "Malfunction Indicator Light (MIL)" in this section.
+After a few driving trips. the Ight should turn off.
+If the light remains on after a few driving trips, have the vehicle inspected.
+It is recommended that you visit a NISSAN dealer for this service. - For additional information, refer to "Malfunction Indicator Light (MIL)" in this section.